 Restaurant Road Trip: Oinks BBQ

-BUCKHANNON, W.Va. – The edition of the Restaurant Road Trip takes us to Upshur County, to a brand new restaurant that provides hometown barbeque – Oinks BBQ.
+BUCKHANNON, W.Va. – This edition of the Restaurant Road Trip takes us to Upshur County, to a brand new restaurant that provides hometown barbeque – Oinks BBQ.

-Nestled just off main street in downtown Buckhannon, Oinks BBQ is new to the towns restaurant scene.
-In the building formerly occupied by Miss Piggies, Cindi Alkire opened oinks in January, in the midst of the heart of the coronavirus pandemic.
+Nestled just off the main street in downtown Buckhannon, Oinks BBQ is new to its restaurant scene.
+In the building formerly occupied by Miss Piggies, Cindi Alkire opened oinks in January, in the midst of the coronavirus pandemic.

-That hasn’t stopped Alkire and company, the small business with a handful of employees has been able to quickly become a favorite among locals, especially during lunch hours.
-Oinks offers dine-in, carryout and curbside delivery options, while their menu consists of traditional barbeque favorites.
+That hasn’t stopped Alkire and company; the small business with a handful of employees has been able to quickly become a favorite among locals, especially during lunch hours.
+Oinks offers dine-in, carryout, and curbside delivery options, while its menu consists of traditional barbeque favorites.

 “Actually that was picked by my boyfriend’s son, he picked our name,” said Alkire.